Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 For cleaning the removable Clean-a-Screens: I use Dawn Powerwash spray and let it sit a few seconds (in the bottom of my sink) and then use a scrubby pad to clean both sides.

-You can either let them air dry in a dish drainer, or dry with a super absorbent dish towel (I use bamboo dish towels, they are awesome!)
+You can either let them air dry in a dish drainer, or dry with a super absorbent dish towel (I use dish towels made from bamboo, they are awesome!)

-Because I didn't blanch them whole first, the drying time took 15 hours at 135°F. Drying times vary, depending on room temperature and humidity.
+Because I didn't blanch them whole first, the drying time took 15 hours at 135°F. Drying times do vary, depending on the room temperature and humidity.

-I once tried drying the grapes 'whole' but the trays got really
+I used to dry the grapes 'whole' but the trays got really

 sticky... and they took far longer to dehydrate.
-Cutting the grapes in half is how I do it.
+Cutting the grapes in half is how I now make raisins.

-They have that sweetness, but also a great tangy/tart taste too!
-(Try saying that fast three times!)
+Homemade raisins have that sweetness, but also a great tangy/tart taste too!
+(Try saying that fast five times!)

 You'll find they are really easy to make and are larger and much juicier than the boxed store variety too.